yuriskltc/sheep-counter/README.md

 main application works as expected.
 The results of these tests are saved to a JUnit XML report.

-The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial and the `jenkins/scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.
+The `jenkins` directory contains several Jenkins pipeline files that are used in Jenkins.